-Bridge Loan funded with tax-exempt volume-limited bond proceeds
+If a Bridge Loan is funded with the proceeds of Minnesota Housing tax-exempt volume limited bond proceeds structured to meet the requirements to qualify for 4% HTCs:

-- If a Bridge Loan is funded with the proceeds of Minnesota Housing tax-exempt volume limited bond proceeds structured to meet the requirements to qualify for 4%HTCs: - An assignment of the general partner's interest in the Limited Partnership (LP) is required. - The Bridge Loan must be fully guaranteed by one or more individuals or entities approved by Minnesota Housing. - Other collateral or security may be approved, or required, at Minnesota Housing's sole discretion. - The Bridge Loan, or the portion funded with tax exempt bonds, may be further limited at Minnesota Housing's sole discretion
+- An assignment of the general partner's interest in the Limited Partnership (LP) is required. - The Bridge Loan must be fully guaranteed by one or more individuals or entities approved by Minnesota Housing. - Other collateral or security may be approved, or required, at Minnesota Housing's sole discretion. - The Bridge Loan, or the portion funded with tax exempt bonds, may be further limited at Minnesota Housing's sole discretion.

-Third-party Bridge Loans co-existing with Minnesota Housing LMIR Amortizing or Bridge Loans
+Third-Party Bridge Loans and Minnesota Housing LMIR Amortizing or Bridge Loans

-Bridge Loans provided by a third-party must be in a subordinate mortgage lien position to any co-existing Minnesota Housing LMIR Amortizing Loan or Minnesota Housing Bridge Loan.
+Bridge Loans provided by a third-party must be in a subordinate mortgage lien position to any coexisting Minnesota Housing LMIR Amortizing Loan or Minnesota Housing Bridge Loan.
 Alternative security for third-party Bridge Loans, including assignment of HTC equity, must be discussed prior to, and may require, Minnesota Housing approval.

-Third party Bridge Loans co-existing with Minnesota Housing Deferred Loans
+Third-Party Bridge Loans and Minnesota Housing Deferred Loans